InfamousMusicify/FamousBros-Faithful-Venom/README.md

 I will take the pack down if the team requests it.
 ~~~
 ~~~
-I made this resource pack for myself as a composite of the textures/UI and some custom textures for my datapacks.
+I made this pack for myself as a composite of the textures/UI and some custom textures for my datapacks.
 I dislike the new minecraft art style (I know I'm not alone there...
 1.13 and later).
 And miss Antvenom's Faithful pack being updated more regularly.
 I am glad I can share this with you <3 I hope you enjoy!